-The agency shall submit the Final Program Review Close-Out Report (Close-Out Report) to the Division no later than 60 calendar days from the end of the contract period or upon termination of a contract.
+To every extent possible, all Department of Energy (DOE) funds must be fully spent by June 30th.
+The agency shall submit the Final Program Close-out Invoice to the Division no later than 60 calendar days from the end of the contract period or upon termination of a contract.
 No production charges are allowed unless approved by the Division.